vanderlee/phpSyllable/README.md

 ### public array splitWord(  $word )
 Split a single word on where the hyphenation would go.

+Punctuation is not supported, only simple words.
+For parsing whole sentences please use Syllable::splitWords() or Syllable::splitText().

+### public array splitWords( $text )
+Split a text into an array of punctuation marks and words, splitting each word on where the hyphenation would go.

 ### public array splitText(  $text )
 Split a text on where the hyphenation would go.